Historical Tuning: Rediscover the Classical Sound World

 In German, Bach called it Das Wohltemperierte Klavier — the Well-Tempered Clavier, not the Equal-Tempered Clavier.

-Bach didn’t use equal temperament.
-Neither did Mozart nor Beethoven or any of their contemporaries.
-They used unequal temperaments — also known as, you guessed it, Well-tempered.
+Bach did not use equal temperament.
+Neither did Haydn, Mozart, Beethoven or any of their contemporaries.
+They used unequal temperaments — also known as Well-tempered.
 In the Well-Tempered Clavier, Bach celebrated unequal tempered tuning, not today’s equal tempered tuning.

 So what’s the difference?

-The unequal tuning system that I use for my fortepiano was developed by Johann Philipp Kirnberger.
+The unequal temperament I use for my fortepiano was developed by Johann Philipp Kirnberger.
 It was widely used in the Baroque era and persisted through the era of Haydn, Mozart, Beethoven, and beyond.

-This unequal temperament is built around 7 acoustically-pure fifths and 5 fifths that are a bit narrow – giving you more acoustically pure intervals than the equal-tempered system.
-This means that you can modulate to play in any key, but the interval relationships are not exactly the same in every key.
+There are many types of unequal temperaments, but this one — Kirnberger III — is built around seven acoustically-pure fifths and five fifths that are slightly narrow, giving you more acoustically pure intervals than equal temperament.
+This means that you play harmoniously in every key, but the intervallic relationships are not identical in every key.

-This pie exaggerates a representation of intervals, but you see some slices are smaller than others.
+This pie exaggerates a representation of intervals, but it shows that some slices are smaller than others.

 So, what does this mean for the music?